Posts

 Image

-1895-1918 Our Willie the inscription on William Barron's grave tells a story all in it's own.
-One of a young man lost too soon and a family who sacrificed so much to defend the country they loved.
-William and his brother Edward were some of the first young men in Tonawanda to enlist in WW1 in 1917.
+1895-1918 William and his brother Edward were some of the first young men in Tonawanda to enlist in WW1 in 1917.
 They were also some of the first Marines to land in France.
-They were proud American's and ready to defend the nation.
-Both of the Barron brothers spent months in the trenches of France.
-Together they experienced the horrors of some of the bloodiest battles of the war.
-They always took the time to write home.
-One letter tells of the brother's guarding German Prisoners.
-Through it all they must have been thankful to have each other near.
-They were wounded around the sam time.
+Both of the brothers spent months in the trenches of France.
+Together they experienced some of the bloodiest battles of the war.
+They were wounded around the same time.
 Edward lost an arm to enemy fire.
 William was shot in the shoulder and his lung.
-Both brother's found themselves recovering in the hospital at the same time.
-They remained strong and looked forwar...
+Both brothers found themselves recovering in the hospital at the same time.
+They remained strong and looked forward to being reunited with family at home.
+The first to go back to the states was Edward with William behind him by a few days.
+Their family came together in Tonawanda to greet Edward and wait for William who they had been told was on the mend and would be returning home soon.
+Before the celebrations started, news came that William had died on a transport ship home....